-Version 1.0 of the architecture focuses on the minimal set of core components that must or should be implemented by E-Enterprise as a community to achieve the economies scale, efficiencies and improved integration.
+The architecture focuses on the minimal set of core components that must or should be implemented by E-Enterprise as a community to achieve the economies scale, efficiencies and improved integration.
 Some components, such as identity management, must be implemented as a community to function effectively.
 Other components, such as data analytics, are included where the economies of scale and synergies are so compelling that they merit the overhead cost of building shared resources.